 This exercise provides an in-depth exploration of CSS-based text formatting.
 It defines and describes the proper construction of CSS rules and how CSS formatting is applied and affected by cascade, inheritance, descendant, and specificity theories.
-Students are also introduced to the Code Navigator and the CSS Designer to learn how to check and troubleshoot CSS formatting.
+The student is also introduced to the Code Navigator and the CSS Designer to learn how to check and troubleshoot CSS formatting.